Third-language translators: Humans or machines, they demonstrate how you get what you pay for in Japanese-to-English translation.

 Although translators in the US have traditionally done the majority of Japanese-to-English translation of discovery documents, recently, much of the translation of such documents is done in places like China, where both English and Japanese are foreign languages to the translators.
 They are "third-language translators."
 Our experience with seeing these documents used in depositions demonstrates this trend beyond any reasonable doubt.

-In their quest for profits and the need to provide unknowing clients (chiefly in the US) with Japanese-to-English translations that are “good enough,” numerous major US translation brokers serving law firms in the US have taken to using translators and even other translation brokers in China.
+In their quest for profits and the need to provide unknowing clients (chiefly in the US) with Japanese-to-English translations that are “good enough,” numerous major US translation brokers serving law firms in the US have taken to using translators in China and even other translation brokers in China.
 In these cases, a letter certifying translation accuracy is usually meaningless, since it is almost always created and signed by a non-translator working at the broker stating that the translation is accurate.
-Such a certification is nothing more than an act of faith, driven by the need for the translation broker to stay “afloat at the bottom” of the translation industry ocean.
+Such a certification is nothing more than an act of faith, driven by the need for the translation broker to stay “afloat at the bottom” of the translation industry ocean by appeasing the client's need for assurance.
 The resulting misunderstandings and translation problems can be both comical and tragic, but sometimes go unnoticed until it is too late.

 Chinese is similar to Japanese, right?
 Wrong.

-As discussed elsewhere, the writing systems aside, the Japanese language itself bears little similarity to the Chinese language.
+Although it has borrowed a subset of its writing system from Chinese, the Japanese language itself bears little similarity to the Chinese language, and the two belong to totally difference language groups.
 The pitfalls in asking a native speaker of Chinese to translate from Japanese to English arise because:

 - the Chinese-native translator, for numerous reasons that go beyond the scope of this article, is highly unlikely to ever have an opportunity to experience the Japanese language as it is actually used, outside of a textbook version of the language, and